Meloidogyne javanica: Biocontrol

 One management strategy being used to control Meloidogyne javanica is a plant growth-promoting bacteria (Escobar et al. 2015).
 This biocontrol is specifically utilized in tomatoes, where fluorescent pseudomonads produce an antibiotic, 2,4-diacetylphloroglucinol (DAPG).
 When DAPG is produced, it induces resistance in tomatoes against the root knot nematode, Meloidogyne javanica (Escobar et al. 2015).
 Another biocontrol with proven success in controlling Meloidogyne javanica is the fungus Trichoderma harzianum.
 According to Sahbani and Hadavi (2008), the fungus is able to infect nematode eggs and juveniles and destroy them, consequently decreasing nematode infection.
 Extracts of the beetle Mylabris quadripunctata shows antiparasitic activity in the laboratory against the M. javanica.

 Chemical

-Another control strategy that is being utilized is chemical control, however, this is being used less and less due to the toxicity and contamination potential (Escobar et al. 2015).
+Another control strategy is chemical control; however, this is being used less and less due to the toxicity and contamination potential (Escobar et al. 2015).
 The specific chemical control utilized is nematicide toxins, including Aldicarb, Enzon, Oxamyl, and Cadusafos (Rugby).
 The most effective nematicide against Meloidogyne javanica is Rugby in a dosage of 8 ppm (Soltani 2013).
 The chemical control can be used throughout the nematodes life cycle, as the nematicide can kill the nematode at any stage.
 Additionally, a more recent development in the management of Meloidogyne javanica is seed treatment.
 Treating seeds with abamectin before planting to has been proven effective against Meloidogyne javanica (Almeida, 2018).